SapphireSapphic/CriticalRe-Balance/README.md

-# CriticalRe-Balance
+# Critical Re:Balance
-Aims to rebalance a variety of things across the vanilla game.
+Rebalances a variety of things in the game, with the goal of improving the Critical and/or Level 1 experience.